 In The Navy

 Although the origin of the happy hour is unknown, it may be traced back to the United States Navy.
 Back in the early 20th century, a weekly entertainment program called “Happy Hour” was created aboard the USS Arkansas to help relieve the boredom of being at sea.
-There were a variety of activities during a happy hour, including boxing and wrestling matches, music, and dancing.
+There were a variety of activities during a this time, including boxing and wrestling matches, music, and dancing.
 These programs grew more and more popular and by the end of World War I, “Happy Hours” were being held throughout the entire Navy.

 “The Cocktail Hour”

 The concept of the happy hour came into its own around the time of Prohibition.
 When alcohol became illegal across the country, people would begin hosting secret “cocktail hours” at either the local speakeasy or at a friend’s home.
 They would sit back, have a couple of cocktails, and then take a trip to the restaurant where alcohol could not be served.

 Once Prohibition finally ended in 1933, the “Happy Hour” had caught on.
 As a marketing ploy to increase business, restaurants and bars began holding happy hours with discounted food and beverages.
 It became so popular that restaurants started coming up with different strategies for their happy hours to entice more and more people to stop by.

 However, not all states take kindly to happy hour.
 Currently, cocktail hour is banned in eight states: Massachusetts, Alaska, Indiana, North Carolina, Oklahoma, Rhode Island, Utah, and Vermont.

 At Cork, our happy hour runs every Monday through Friday from 4:30 to 6:30 p.m.
 Toast the day, have a bite to eat, and then stick around for dinner!
 Reserve your table today or give us a call at 570-270-3818.
 And always enjoy responsibly!